AlsoSylv/Irelia/README.md

 Irelia is a set of bindings to native LoL APIs built on top of Hyper.

-This crate provides support for Windows, and Linux, with untested MacOS support.
+This crate provides support for Windows, with untested MacOS support.

+Please note, League of Legends will not be playable on wine as of patch 14.5, and as such, the platform is no longer supported

 Note: The base64 encoder used in irelia requires a .cargo/config.toml, an example can be found [here](./.cargo/config.toml)